oduwsdl/archivenow/README.rst

         URI            URI of a web resource

       optional arguments:
          -h, --help     show this help message and exit --ia           Use The Internet Archive
          --is           Use The Archive Today
          --wc           Use The WebCite Archive
-        --all          Use all possible archives
+         -v, --version  Report the version of archivenow --all          Use all possible archives
-        --server       Run archivenow as a Web Service --host [HOST]  The server address
+         --server       Run archiveNow as a Web Service --host [HOST]  The server address
          --port [PORT]  The port number to run a Web Service

 Examples
 --------